digitalbricklayer/techteapotcom/src/content/posts/everything-works-as-expected-but-doesnt-work-how-i-want.md

 Once the problem was detected, restarting the process solved the problem very easily.

-The rather unfortunate side effect was that <a href="http://code.google.com/p/elmah/">Elmah</a> sent 10,844 emails to <a href="https://www.uservoice.com/">UserVoice</a>, which then created the corresponding number of issues.
+The rather unfortunate side effect was that [Elmah](http://code.google.com/p/elmah/) sent 10,844 emails to [UserVoice](https://www.uservoice.com/), which then created the corresponding number of issues.

-That's <em>not</em> very helpful.
+That's *not* very helpful.

 What is interesting is how dumb all of the tools actually are in the chain.
 Elmah detects a problem so it sends an email to our UserVoice account.
 UserVoice receives the email and creates an issue for each one.